 I first saw it shared on a friend’s status, who seemed to agree with the author’s premise, but I didn’t read it because the tagline was “Parenting isn’t all that it is cracked up to be”.
 Yeah, that’s NO BREAKING NEWS!!

-It again came up in a facebook group of some of the most awesome moms (Ruchita, take a bow!) and the negative review of it by so many moms who I consider very articulate and fair on all counts.
+in a facebook group of some of the most awesome moms (Ruchita, take a bow!) and the negative review of it by so many moms who I consider very articulate and fair on all counts.

 This time I had to take a look and when I did, borrowing the author’s words, “each time I saw it, it made me more angry”.

 Anger is an emotion which rarely touches me and even rarer to find on this blog.
 Since I believe that universe manifests more of what you put out there, I refrain from any negative emotion.
 But this time I am making an exception and let anger take the front seat since this article deserves lots of it.

 An Open Letter to the Lady Lying About Parenting

 After reading and re-reading your article enlightening the masses about the harsh realities of motherhood, I was confused about why you were watching Aishwarya talking about motherhood being a bliss (oh, the horror!) and that too on a loop.
 Were you trying to understand why someone who obviously has a lot to do in her life is talking about the joys of motherhood? (compared to the rest of us mere mortals who chose motherhood since we don’t have anything better to do in our lives- YOUR WORDS NOT MINE).